richvergo/subtract/README.md

 vergo is a modern AI agent automation platform that enables users to create, manage, and deploy intelligent agents for automating repetitive tasks and workflows.
 The platform provides a secure, user-friendly interface for managing both agents and the credentials they need to operate.

+## 🎉 **MAJOR MILESTONE ACHIEVED: Login Agents Working End-to-End!**

+**We've successfully built and tested the complete login agent workflow!** Users can now:
+- ✅ Record their login process with screen recording
+- ✅ Have AI analyze and create automation scripts
+- ✅ Test login credentials with real browser automation
+- ✅ Edit credentials when they change
+- ✅ Deploy working login agents for automation

+This represents a major breakthrough in the platform's capabilities!

 ## Features

 ### 🤖 **Simplified Agent Creation**